 Effectiveness of transcranial direct current stimulation preceding cognitive behavioural management for chronic low back pain: sham controlled double blinded randomised controlled trial

-One article on PainSci cites Luedtke 2015: Zapped!
+One page on PainSci cites Luedtke 2015: Zapped!
 Does TENS work for pain?

 PainSci notes on Luedtke 2015: